Benign Paroxysmal Positional Vertigo (BPPV) is a common disorder of the inner ear with symptoms including dizziness, vertigo, unsteadiness and nausea.

 What causes BPPV?

 The reason the crystals become dislodged is often unknown, although some known causes of BPPV include head injury, degeneration of the vestibular system in the inner ear associated with increasing age, or damage caused by an inner ear disorder.
-There is also an association between BPPV and osteoporosis.
+There is also an association between BPPV and osteoporosis, osteopaenia or low Vitamin D levels.

 How is a diagnosis made?